shaikasadahmed2k23/redrob-ranker/README.md

 ### Why TF-IDF/LSA instead of a transformer embedding model

-This environment didn't have network access to install `sentence- transformers`/`torch`, which initially looked like a constraint — but it turned out to align well with the compute spec anyway.
 Loading a transformer and running it over 100K career-history texts on CPU consumes a meaningful slice of the 5-minute budget by itself, before any scoring logic runs, and the JD explicitly rewards exactly this kind of latency-quality tradeoff thinking ("plan for a small ranker over precomputed features, indexes, or compact local models").
-TF-IDF + LSA over this kind of vocabulary- constrained professional text is a reasonable middle ground: fast, fully local, and fully inspectable (we can show exactly which terms drove a similarity score).
+TF-IDF + LSA over this kind of vocabulary-constrained professional text is a reasonable middle ground: fast, fully local, and fully inspectable (we can show exactly which terms drove a similarity score).
 See `docs/approach.md` for the longer version of this tradeoff discussion.

 ## Repository layout